makerdao/market-maker-keeper/README.md

 containing parameters like spreads, maximum engagement etc. Please see the _"Bands configuration"_ section below for more details regarding keeper mechanics.

-Provided an appropriate price feed is available, the Bibox, Paradex, OKEX, RadarRelay and gate.io keepers are capable of market-making on any token pair.
+Provided an appropriate price feed is available, the Bibox, Paradex, OKEX, 0x and gate.io keepers are capable of market-making on any token pair.
 The OasisDEX, EtherDelta and IDEX keepers still are to some extend bound to the DAI/W-ETH and DAI/ETH.
 This will be changed at some point in the future.